Lab Staff & Students

 FORMER GRADUATE STUDENTS

 Dr. Melissa Pierce, B.S.
-Marine Biology, Roger Williams University, Bristol; Ph.D.
+Marine Biology, Roger Williams University; Ph.D.
 Oceanography, University of Connecticut (graduated fall 2016).
 Melissa examined the microbiome of marine aggregates and shellfish, connecting microbial ecology and public health issues.
 Specifically, her research focused on the bacterial communities of oysters and mussels, and she examined how capture and ingestion of marine aggregates mediate these communities.
 She also studied the relationship between the bivalve microbiome and overall health of the organism, including how gut microbiomes may affect the susceptibility and transmission of bivalve diseases.
-Currently, Melissa is a postdoctoral fellow at the University of Illinois, Chicago.
+Currently, Melissa is the Technical Program Director at Current Water Innovations, Chicago.

 Dr. John Doyle, B.S.
 Biology, Saint Peter’s College, Jersey City; M.S.
 Molecular Biology, Montclair State University, Montclair; M.S.
 Criminalistics, University of New Haven, West Haven; Ph.D.
 Oceanography, University of Connecticut (graduated spring 2014).
 John studied the accumulation of nanoparticles in suspension-feeding bivalves, and the potential deleterious effects on immune cells (hemocytes).
 His results demonstrated that oysters and mussels can ingest titania nanoparticles (anatase, P25, and a nanocomposite) because when immersed in seaswater they form large agglomerates that can be captured by the gill.
 Following an acute exposure (hours) nanoparticles accumulate in the digestive tract, but are rapidly eliminated in the feces, with little accumulation after 24 hrs post-exposure.
 Additionally, exposure of oyster hemocytes (in vitro) to bulk or nanoparticulate titania under dark and environmentally-relevant light regimes produce minimal effects on hemocyte viability, phagocytosis, or production of reactive oxygen species.
 John’s research results provide important information regarding the uptake of titania nanoparticles by bivalves and subsequent effects.
 John is currently the Education Director of the Gloucester Marine Genomics Institute in MA.